California Assemblyman James Gallagher slams Democratic Gov. Newsom’s new COVID-19 lockdown

 But rather than focusing on shutting down businesses and keeping other schools closed to try and slow the spread, Gallagher said the government should be rallying support and funding for health care workers and infrastructure.

 “When you look out here in California, we’ve got a pretty blue state,” Gallagher said.
-“My area’s pretty red, pretty freedom loving, maybe people don’t follow these…orders as much -- but even in the really blue areas, where people follow whatever directive they get, you’re seeing skyrocketing cases.”
+“My area’s pretty red, pretty freedom loving, maybe people don’t follow these … orders as much -- but even in the really blue areas, where people follow whatever directive they get, you’re seeing skyrocketing cases.”

 CLICK HERE TO GET THE FOX NEWS APP